UCSF-DataSci/ds217-11-final-bnishimine/report.md

 - **MAE (Mean Absolute Error):** Average absolute prediction error.
 The MAE for our Random Forest model was 5.046%, which is decent accuracy.

 **Model Selection**
-- Random FOrest is chosen as our superior model in this case.
+- Random Forest is chosen as our superior model in this case.
 - It had a higher R^2 than Linear Regression (0.757 > 0.639)
-- The RMSE and MAE were both lower than that of Linear Regression (7.417 < 9.032), (5.046 < 6.994)
+- The RMSE and MAE were both lower than that of Linear Regression (7.417% < 9.032%), (5.046% < 6.994%)

 **Feature Importance Insights:**
 The feature importance analysis reveals that: